Queens Royals men's basketball

 The Queens Royals men's basketball team represents the Queens University of Charlotte in Charlotte, North Carolina, United States.
 The Royals joined the NCAA Division I ASUN Conference on July 1, 2022 after nine seasons in the Division II South Atlantic Conference.
+Queens has never appeared in the NCAA Division I men's basketball tournament.
 Due to the NCAA's policy on reclassifying programs, the Royals will not be eligible to compete in the NCAA tournament or the NIT until the 2026–27 season.

-The team, currently led by first-year head coach Grant Leonard, plays its home games at Curry Arena.
+The team, currently led by second-year head coach Grant Leonard, plays its home games at Curry Arena.

 History

 Queens fielded its first men's basketball team in the 1989-90 season; Dale Layer was the team's first head coach.
+Queens first competed in Conference Carolinas from 1995 to 2013 before playing in the South Atlantic Conference, which they played in until 2022.

 Postseason results

+CBI results

+The Royals have participated in one College Basketball Invitational (CBI) tournament.
+Their record is 1–1.

 NCAA Division II Tournament results

 The Royals appeared in the NCAA Division II tournament fifteen times.
 Their combined record was 21–14.